 Benefits and Considerations of Prepaid Lease

 There are several benefits from a prepaid lease.
 Sellers can get up to about 80% to 90% of the fair value of the asset.
-There is also a wide range of assets that are eligible for a prepaid lease.
-For instance, assets that have long-term useful life can be maximized.
+The value of assets that have long-term useful life can be maximized.
 On top of that, the rental income can also be amortized over the term of the lease.

 In as much as there are benefits, there are also considerations.
 For example, a buyer cannot get legal title to the specific asset unless the option to purchase is exercised at the end of the lease.
 The lessee may also want to weigh the value to see the difference between the value of deductions in the rental and the tax depreciation.
 Another key issue with a prepaid lease is that the buyer may be subjected to the bankruptcy risk of the seller.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: